 Wondering where to stay in Cartagena, what are the best neighborhoods in Cartagena, what are the safest areas to stay in Cartagena, or just looking for recommendations for places to stay in Cartagena?

-I’ve lived in Cartagena for over 8 years, which means I’ve had the chance to get to know the city, including the pros and cons of the different neighborhoods.
-In this insider’s guide to where to stay in Cartagena, I’m going to leverage my knowledge of the city to give you a rundown of some of the best areas to stay.
+I’ve lived in Cartagena since 2011, and in this guide to where to stay in Cartagena, I’m going to use my knowledge of the city to give you a rundown of the best areas to stay in Cartagena.

 The Best Areas to Stay in Cartagena

 The Historic Walled City – Overall Best Area to Stay in Cartagena

 If you were to ask me, “Where should I stay in Cartagena?”
 I would answer immediately Centro.